sumpygump/css-grid-generator/README.md

 css-grid-generator
 ==================

-Simple PHP script to generate CSS for a grid based in inputs similar to gridinator.com
+Simple PHP script to generate CSS for a grid

 ## Installation